Can You Terminate an Employee for Excessive Absenteeism?

 Reasons for Excessive Absences

-- A serious health condition or chronic illness
+- A serious health condition or chronic illness (and accompanying medical appointments)

-- Family-related or child-care issues
+- Family member or child care issues

 - Job hunting and attending interviews (even more common during the Great Resignation)